pez2k/BinaryPatcher/README.md

 `w` - Write, overwriting bytes at cursor position.
 Requires one or more arguments denoting the byte values to write, in order.

+`a` - Add the given value to the byte at the cursor position.
+Defaults to incrementing by 1, optionally has an argument denoting the amount to increment by.

+`s` - Subtract the given value from the byte at the cursor position.
+Defaults to decrementing by 1, optionally has an argument denoting the amount to decrement by.

 `z` - Zero bytes from the cursor position onwards.
 Requires one argument denoting the number of bytes to set to zero.

 `l` - Loop, executing the previous command multiple times.
 Requires one argument denoting the number of times to run the single previous command.
 Loop commands cannot be looped.